The Prisoner of Zenda (1937 film): Plot

-Rassendyll meets Rudolf's betrothed, Princess Flavia, at the coronation and becomes enamored of her.
-She had always detested her cousin Rudolf, but now finds him greatly changed, very much for the better in her opinion.
+Rassendyll meets Rudolph's betrothed, Princess Flavia, at the coronation and becomes enamored of her.
+She had always detested her cousin Rudolph, but now finds him greatly changed, very much for the better in her opinion.
 After spending time together, they fall in love.

 Help finding the king's whereabouts comes from an unexpected quarter.
 In order for Michael to secure his claim to the throne, he must marry his cousin Flavia.
 Antoinette de Mauban, Michael's French mistress, does not want this and promises to help rescue the king in exchange for Michael's life.
 She tells Rassendyll that Rudolf is being held in Michael's castle near Zenda.
 Since the king would be executed at the first sign of a rescue attempt, Antoinette insists that one man must swim across the moat and hold off his would-be assassins until loyal troops storm the castle.
 Rassendyll decides that he is that man, over Zapt's strenuous objections.

 Their plans go awry when Michael discovers Rupert trying to seduce his mistress.
 In the ensuing struggle, Rupert stabs Michael to death.
 A heartbroken Antoinette blurts out enough to alert Rupert to his danger.
 Rassendyll kills two guards, but must fight a prolonged duel with Rupert, while at the same time attempting to cut a rope to lower the drawbridge for Zapt and his men.
 When he finally succeeds, Rupert flees.

-With King Rudolf restored to his throne, Rassendyll tries to persuade Flavia to leave with him.
+With King Rudolph restored to his throne, Rassendyll tries to persuade Flavia to leave with him.
 Both confess their love for each other, but her devotion to duty is too great, and their parting is bittersweet.
+Later, Zapt and von Tarlenheim escort Rassendyll as far as the border where they exchange their farewells and congratulations.
+As Rassendyll was to ride off, Zapt compliments him as the finest Elphberg of them all.